 - Skim Alan Skorkin’s post about serialization.
 Some of the code examples are outdated, but this post still contains relevant information.
 If you want to follow along with the code examples, copy and paste them into your code editor and use word wrap.

-- How would you go through the lines of a file using the IO object in the command line?
+- How would you go through the lines of a file using an

 - How would you take the Array